The Ultimate Guide To Airtable Forms

 Limiting values in Airtable form dropdown

 Since Airtable lets you create multiple form views for a single base, you might find that you want to limit available options in a single or multiselect field.
+Rather than duplicating the field and removing options, we can choose to display only the subset we want on a particular form.

 Airtable prefill form fields